tonybaloney/plumbery-contrib/fittings/containers/mesosphere-cluster/README.md

 ![Marathon](marathon.png)

-This will show how Marathon is managing the job that was submitted during the setup of the full cluster.
+This will show how Marathon is managing job that were submitted during the setup of the full cluster.

 To get more information you can check the Mesos cluster from web access to one master node.